Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement: Conclusions

 \section{Conclusions}

-In this work, we have presented a comprehensive numerical investigation of a two-leg topological ladder system with criss-cross hybridisation, employing the density-matrix renormalisation group algorithm to map out the quantum phase diagram in the presence of an inter-leg interaction.
+In this work, we have presented a comprehensive numerical investigation of a two-leg topological ladder system with $p$-wave-like hybridization, employing the density-matrix renormalization group algorithm to map out the quantum phase diagram in the presence of an inter-leg interaction.
 Our central finding, derived from entanglement entropy and entanglement spectrum analysis, is a remarkable dichotomy in the stability of the topological phase boundaries.
-While one boundary, separating phases with winding numbers $\nu=1$ and 2, is renormalised by the interaction, the other, between the trivial phase and the $\nu =2$ topological phase, remains robustly pinned to its non-interacting location at $t_{c_1}=t_{c_2}$.
-We probed this latter phase boundary through entanglement between edge-localised phases.
-Even for a small interaction strength, the edge entanglement drastically reduces from its free-theory value of $2 \ln 2$ to $\ln 2$ for the erstwhile $\nu=2$ phase.
+While one boundary, separating phases with winding numbers $\nu=-1, \, 0$ and -2, is renormalized by the interaction, the other, between the trivial phase and the $\nu =-2$ topological phase, remains robustly pinned to its non-interacting location at $t_{c_1}=t_{c_2}$.
+We probed this latter phase boundary through entanglement between edge-localized phases.
+Even for a small interaction strength, the edge entanglement drastically reduces from its free-theory value of $2 \ln 2$ to $\ln 2$ for the erstwhile $\nu=-2$ phase.

 This feature is a direct consequence of the interplay between the interaction and the symmetries of the Hamiltonian, particularly those that emerge only at the transition point itself.
 The pinned boundary at $t_{c_1}=t_{c_2}$ is not merely a topological transition, but a point of enhanced kinetic symmetry where the hopping parameters for the $c$-fermions become uniform, analogous to the critical point of the SSH model.
-The on-site interaction respects this emergent lattice symmetry and is therefore incapable of shifting the transition point.
+The onsite interaction respects this emergent lattice symmetry and is therefore incapable of shifting the transition point.
 In contrast, the mobile boundary at $v_2=0$ corresponds to an accidental degeneracy.
-Its location is not enforced by any enhanced symmetry and is thus sensitive to the energy renormalisation of the bands induced by the interaction.
+Its location is not enforced by any enhanced symmetry and is thus sensitive to the energy renormalization of the bands induced by the interaction.

 This result provides a crucial counterpoint to the behaviour observed in other well-studied interacting topological systems, such as the extended SSH model with inter-site interactions~\cite{Zhou_2023_PRB, Salvo_2024_PRB}.
 In such models, interactions typically provide a direct energy scale that competes with the kinetic terms, leading to either a universal shifting of topological boundaries or an emergence of a new quantum phase.
 Our findings establish a more nuanced principle: the stability of a topological boundary is not an intrinsic property, but depends critically on whether the interaction respects any \textit{emergent, fine-tuned symmetries} that define the transition.
 This work, therefore, clarifies that the preservation of a global symmetry (like chiral symmetry) is a necessary, but not sufficient, condition for boundary protection.